khalidMhd/react-performance-monitor/README.md

 - 📊 **Component Performance Metrics**: Track render counts, mount times, update times, and total render time
 - 🔍 **Unnecessary Render Detection**: Identify components that re-render when props haven't changed
-- 📈 **Performance Dashboard**: Visualize performance metrics with a built-in dashboard
+- 📈 **Real-time Performance Dashboard**: Visualize performance metrics with a built-in, real-time updating dashboard
 - 🚦 **Threshold Warnings**: Set thresholds for render counts and render times to get warnings
 - 🔄 **HOC & Hook API**: Use either Higher-Order Components or hooks based on your preference
 - 🧩 **Context Bridge**: Seamlessly connects monitoring and visualization contexts
 - 🛡️ **Error Handling**: Gracefully handles errors to prevent application crashes
+- 🔎 **Component Filtering**: Filter and search through monitored components in the dashboard
+- 🔄 **Metric Reset**: Reset performance metrics at any time with a single click

 ## Installation